nilsojes/Mycommands/README.md

 Choose the command you need and fill in the parameters if there are any.
 You can use tab expansion while filling in the parameters.

 Parameters can have a default value in ().
-If you press just press enter the default value will be used.
+If you just press enter the default value will be used.

 About the yml files
 -------------------